jqueryscript/ChatGPT-Resources/README.md

 - [CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages for you using ChatGPT AI (gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
 - [ChatGPTerminator](https://github.com/AineeJames/ChatGPTerminator) - ChatGPT in the terminal!
 - [AskGPT](https://github.com/praeclarum/AskGPT) - Ask ChatGPT questions from the command line.
+- [gpt-cli](https://github.com/CristiVlad25/gpt-cli) - Access GPT3, ChatGPT, and GPT4 straight from your terminal.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.